 Amy Maciejowski is the Communications Specialist at NCQA.
 She supports internal and external communications for NCQA, aiming to increase NCQA’s consumer facing brand.
 She creates blog posts, social media strategies and infographics to bring awareness to the health care quality agenda.
 Amy holds a master’s degree in Political Communications from American University.

-Michael Braaten is the video and Communications Specialist at NCQA and has been with the organization since 2016.
-He supports NCQA’s external communications for the consumer audience and public and private stakeholders.
+Michael Braaten is the video and communications specialist at NCQA and has been with the organization since 2016.

 Paul Cotton is the Director of Federal Affairs.
 He works on health reform and other initiatives to improve health care quality.
 Previously he was an AARP Senior Legislative Representative lobbying Congress and the Administration on Medicare, Medicaid, CHIP, health reform and quality improvement issues.
 He has also worked at the Center for Medicare & Medicaid Services as Hearings & Policy Presentation Director in the Office of Legislation, and as a journalist for publications including the Journal of the American Medical Association.